TBlauwe/tcm/README.md

 * Setup documentation with __[Doxygen](https://www.doxygen.nl/)__ (if installed) and __[Doxygen Awesome](https://github.com/jothepro/doxygen-awesome-css)__.

 And some other handy functions :
-* Include source files in code-blocks of your markdown files.
 * Logging facilities for your cmake files
 * and some other functions.